 As I walked along the trails I had to stop every few seconds to snap pictures of the dazzling, bright colored cactus flowers or the beautiful birds.
 I was really surprised to see how alive the desert is not only in plant life but in animal life as well: around every corner a squirrel, a lizard or a cotton tail rabbit scurried or crossed the paths in front of us.

 The Sonora Desert Nature Trail features local plants and along it you can get a larger picture of the surrounding desert and mountains.
 Giant saguaro cacti, more than a hundred years old, frame the paths providing shade.
 The saguaro is one of the larges cacti and is found only in the Sonora desert.
 It’s huge arms and trunk sometimes hold tons of water and they are a home for countless desert critters.
 The saguaro flower is also the state flower of Arizona.

 Much more than a collection of plants the Garden’s design includes architectural elements and fountains which keep the experience interesting for everyone.
-There is also a gallery that houses seasonal exhibits, when we visited there was a fantastic exhibit of wood art which we throughly enjoyed and it also provided us from a much needed break from the heat.
+There is also a gallery that houses seasonal exhibits when we visited there was a fantastic exhibit of wood art which we thoroughly enjoyed and it also provided us with a much-needed break from the heat.

 There is also a succulent and cactus gallery where these plants from all over the are beautifully arranged meticulously designed gardens.
 In the spring you can walk among hundreds of butterflies at the Maxine & Jonathan Marshall Butterfly Pavilion, for which there is additional fee.

 The Desert Botanical Gardens is a vibrant oasis bursting at the seams with unusual wildlife and vegetation: a place of extreme contrasts and there is nothing more beautiful than witnessing the explosion of life and color that comes along with springtime in the desert and no better place to watch this breathtaking miracle than at the Desert Botanical Garden.